 Musicians at the Menuhin School take Edexcel's GCSE exam in year 10.
 This syllabus covers a wide range of music styles and is very popular with the students.

 Older students students take music A-level.
-This is a demanding syllabus (OCR) that requires a number of performances, a portfolio of harmony exercises, two compositions and in-depth study of a number of set-works.
+This is a demanding syllabus (Edexcel) that requires a number of performances, advanced harmony studies, two compositions and in-depth study of a number of set-works.
 These set works include music from the Renaissance until the present day.